mlitchard/lambdaweb.com-content/blog/2015/11/fizzbuzz-3.md

 convertToDigit str =
 maybeToEither "Not An Integer" (readMaybe str)
 ```
 Does `Left String` looks awful to you?
 It should.
-We have a strong type system in Haskell, but it can't help us if we resort to "quick and dirty".
+We have a strong type system in Haskell, but it can't help us if we resort to the quick and the dirty.
 We can do better.

 ```haskell
 data FizzError = NotAnInteger deriving Show
 ```

 If you think that's overkill for one error condition you'd be right.
 We'll add more values soon.

 In the meantime we can improve the above function like so: